juliusbergmann/lecture_spring_2022-JB/README.md

 Illustrative repository for 370.062 Open Source Energy Systems Modelling at TU Wien

-The functions are used to calculate the minimum distance between multiple rows of pv-panels, so that the front panels don't throw shaddow on the back modules.
+The functions are used to calculate the minimum distance between multiple rows of pv-panels, so that the front panels don't throw shaddow on the panels on the back.

 The function calculate_module_height(length, angle) is used to get the maximum height of the construction